Improve productivity while working from home using these easy yet effective hacks

 To create a pleasant mood and boost productivity while working from home, place an object on the home office desk that always puts you in a good mood—be it a family picture, a souvenir from a nice trip, etc.

 Music also contributes significantly to creating the atmosphere.
-Many studies have shown that listening to music boosts productivity, reduces anxiety, and increases levels of positive emotions.
+Many studies have shown that listening to music boosts productivity and increases levels of positive emotions.

 The more music we listen to throughout the day, the better our emotional state.
 You can listen to your favorite music while working.